bimaagung/documentation/deploy_laravel_railway.md

 ## Step 3: Create Environment (Prod, Dev, or Test)

 1. Create a new environment configuration in the Railway project.
-2. Adjust the environment configuration in the `variables` file of the Laravel project.

 ## Step 4: Go to Setting Change Branch and Generate Domain